CraftomeCJ/learningJournal/May2022/learningJournal20220519.md

 - How TS catch errors?
   - Errors are caught by the TS static code analyzer as I type, even before I compile code with TS compiler (tsc).
 - What is the benefit of using TS?
-  - TS gives me the benefits of statically type langauges when and where I want, without stopping mefrom using the good old dynamics JS objects when I want them.
+  - TS gives me the benefits of statically type languages when and where I want, without stopping me from using the good old dynamics JS objects when I want them.
 - What is TS specification?
-  - TS follows the lastest specification of ECMAScript and adds to them types, interfaces, decorators, class memeber variables (fields), generics, enums, the keywords public, protected, private, readonly, the new keywords const, let, and more.
+  - TS follows the latest specification of ECMAScript and adds to them types, interfaces, decorators, class member variables (fields), generics, enums, the keywords public, protected, private, readonly, the new keywords const, let, and more.
 - How to start a TS project?
   - To start a new TS project, run command tsc --init in any directory.
 It'll create the tsconfig.json file for me, containing all the compiler's options with most of them commented out.
 Uncomment them as needed.